json-schema-org/json-schema-spec/PROCESS.md

 ### Stable

-The proposal is incorporated into the specification in the `main` branch, and the feature will be required as of the next release.
+The feature is incorporated into the specification in the `main` branch as specified by the proposal document, and the feature will be required as of the next release.

+The draft ADR is completed, dated, and moved to the `adr` folder.

 The appropriate vocabulary meta-schema in the `main` branch is updated to include a subschema that validates the feature's syntax requirements.
 This will be made available with the next release.